Advait1112/Self_Pruning_Network/README.md

 | 50.0 | 54.54% | 92.60% |
 | 100.0 | 54.65% | 96.10% |

-*Note: Interestingly, accuracy slightly improved alongside sparsity in this specific run, suggesting the L1 penalty effectively acted as a strong regularizer against overfitting on the training data.*
+*Note: Interestingly, the accuracy actually went up a bit as the network got sparser in this run.
+It looks like the L1 penalty doubled as a strong regularizer and kept the model from overfitting on the training data.*

 ### Gate Distribution

-To verify the pruning mechanism, we can look at the distribution of the final gate values for the most aggressive model ($\lambda = 100$).
+To double-check that the pruning was actually working, I plotted the distribution of the final gate values for the most aggressive run ($\lambda = 100$).

 ![Distribution of Final Gate Values](distribution.png)

-*Note: The Y-axis is scaled logarithmically.* The massive spike at `0.0` (representing over 1.6 million pruned weights) proves the L1 penalty functioned exactly as intended.
-The visible secondary cluster building toward `1.0` represents the surviving ~4% of weights the network deemed absolutely critical to solving the classification task.
+*Note: The Y-axis is scaled logarithmically.* That massive spike right at `0.0` represents over 1.6 million dead weights—proof that the L1 penalty did its job exactly as intended.
+That little bump you see building up over by `1.0` represents the surviving ~4% of weights the network decided it couldn't live without.